UWEC-Bioinformatics/BIOL443/README.md

 # BIOL443

+This repo is only for helping to setup the development environment.
+HW exercises and projects associated with this course should be included in dedicated personal repos.

 To prepare the conda environment, run the following in a terminal (not a VS Code terminal):

 ``` bash